prideout/snowy/docs/index.md

 **User's Guide** | [API Reference](reference.html)

-Snowy is a tiny module for manipulating and generating images.
+Snowy is a tiny module for manipulating and generating floating-point images.

 - Small and flat API (free functions only).
 - Written purely in Python 3.